Our second online event was another successful and informative day of extraordinary presentations …

-ANDY THOMAS (UK) – Long-time Symposium MC Andy provides his usual eclectic and stimulating ‘annual address’ on current events with a truth-and-mysteries eye to kick off the proceedings.
+ANDY THOMAS (UK) – Long-time Symposium MC Andy provided his usual eclectic and stimulating ‘annual address’ on current events with a truth-and-mysteries eye to kick off the proceedings.

-JASON PORTHOUSE (UK) – Symposium stalwart Jason closes the day with some closing thoughts and one of his transcendent meditations.
+JASON PORTHOUSE (UK) – Symposium stalwart Jason closed the day with some closing thoughts and one of his transcendent meditations.

 Why only an online event again this year?

-We have decided to go ahead with an online event again rather than an in-person one this year.
-Although we had hopes that we would be able to mount a full Glastonbury Symposium this July, unfortunately, despite the proposed British government schedule for bringing us out of restrictions, we will not be able to personally welcome you all this summer.
-We are sad about this, but it is a needs-must decision.
+We decided to go ahead with an online event again rather than an in-person one this year.
+Although we had hopes that we would be able to mount a full Glastonbury Symposium this July, unfortunately uncertainty about the British government schedule for bringing us out of restrictions meant we were not be able to personally welcome you all this summer.
+We were sad about this, but it was a needs-must decision.

-Our reasons are many but to be candid with everyone the main issues are:
+Our reasons were many but the main issues were:

-- Government vagueness about indoor event rules from June means that our venue, Glastonbury Town Hall, still cannot guarantee that there won’t be at least some social distancing measures.
-These would make our lives difficult in terms of both practicalities and dealing with some strong feelings both ways about restrictions.
+- Government vagueness about indoor event rules meant that our venue, Glastonbury Town Hall, could not guarantee that there wouldn’t be at least some social distancing measures.
+These could have made our lives difficult in terms of both practicalities and dealing with some strong feelings both ways about restrictions.

-- The current travel issues from many countries mean that those of you from overseas (over a quarter of our regular audience) probably won’t be able to come, even if rules are changed last-minute.
+- The current travel issues from many countries meant that many of you from overseas (over a quarter of our regular audience) couldn’t attend.

-- The possibility of further pandemic ‘waves’ still remains and could curtail things last minute in a very damaging way.
+- The possibility of further pandemic ‘waves’ could have curtailed things last minute in a very damaging way.

-- Our publicity is now very late and we would not be able to promote a large event in the manner that it deserves.
+- Our publicity was very late due to the uncertainties and we would not have been able to promote a large event in the manner that it deserves.

-With these in mind, after much debate we felt it was better not to go ahead as usual, and do another successful online event rather than put on a compromised in-person gathering organised in trepidation!
+With these in mind, after much debate we felt it was better not to go ahead as usual, and hold another successful online event rather than put on a compromised in-person gathering organised in trepidation.